CAN YOU SPOT A SCAM?

 KEEP YOUR PERSONAL INFORMATION PRIVATE

 Do not share passwords or login credentials with others.
 You should also be cautious when sharing personal information, such as your Social Security Number (SSN) and Debit Card PIN.
 American Savings Bank will never initiate an email, cell phone text message or phone call and ask you to reveal any private information, including your account information.
 For best practice, memorize ATM card PIN and Online Banking login credentials.
-Do not write or keep your PIN in an easily found place.
+Do not write down your PIN and/or passwords.
+For best practice, use a password manager to store credentials and sensitive information.

 How to keep your personal information private: